 Phase 1: The future 5G network architecture

-The European Commission launched nineteen research projects with a budget of EUR 129 million on 1 July 2015 to tackle these issues and to provide the essential elements of the future 5G network architecture.
-These first phase projects are covering the 2015-2017 period with an EU budget of EUR 129 million.
+The European Commission launched on 1st July 2015 19 research projects with a budget of EUR 129 million to tackle these issues and to provide the essential elements of the future 5G network architecture.
+Their key achievements are the technological foundation for future 5G networks, and have extensively contributed to the 5G standardisation process.

 Phase 2: Move towards demonstration and experiments with the involvement of the vertical industries

-The second phase builds up on phase 1 and targets a move towards proof of concepts and experiments.
-It seeks to actively involve the vertical industries, which are anticipated to be part of the main users of future 5G networks.
+The 5G PPP phase 2, spanning the period 2017 – 2019, expands these results and establishes closer relations between the 5G community and vertical industries.
+The second phase targets a move towards proof of concepts and experiments.
+It actively involves the vertical industries, which are anticipated to be part of the main users of future 5G networks.

 A 5G vision paper was developed together with the 5G PPP in 2015, along with the ongoing research and to support the development of the 5G research and standards.
 It describes the main innovation and use cases of 5G networks and clarifies the European 5G vision.

-The European 5G vision places vertical industries like the automotive sector or the health sector in the centre of 5G use cases.
+The European 5G vision places vertical industries, like the automotive sector, in the centre of 5G use cases.
 It revolutionises the way today's networks are designed and function.
 5G networks are considered as flexible network platforms that can adapt to the versatile requirements of specific digital business use cases, such as those anticipated for autonomous driving, smart factories, remote healthcare and smart energy provision.

-As a follow up to Research and Innovation work, the European Commission is currently contemplating a 5G Action Plan for 2016 to effective prepare deployment of 5G networks across Europe after 2020.
+As a follow up to Research and Innovation work, the European Commission is also collaborating closely with Member States and industry on the different steps of the implementation of the 5G Action Plan published in 2016, preparing for an effective and coordinated deployment of 5G networks among EU countries.